18 Countries That Are Closing Their Doors To Tourists—Here’s Why

 13. Galápagos Islands, Ecuador

-The Isle of Skye’s mystical landscapes have captured the imagination of travelers worldwide, causing a strain on its infrastructure.
+The mystical landscapes have captured the imagination of travelers worldwide, causing a strain on its infrastructure.
 Roads and facilities are overwhelmed by the visitor numbers.

 To alleviate these pressures, the island has introduced measures to manage the flow of tourists, encouraging off-peak visits.
 This helps maintain the tranquility of the landscape.
-The Isle of Skye aims to preserve its beauty for both locals and visitors alike.
+Through these efforts, the Isle of Skye aims to preserve its enchanting beauty for both locals and visitors alike.

 15. Nauru